etherex/pyepm/README.md

 Then edit the configuration file, make sure you set the `address` from which to deploy contracts.

-You will need a package definition file in YAML format to get started:
+You will need a package definition file in YAML format to get started (see example below).
+You can use your deployed contracts' names as variables (prefixed with `$`) in later `transact` or `call` steps, making contract initialization a lot easier and less dependent on fixed contract addresses.

 ```
 -
 # Set some variables.